karldanielsen/Message-Me/README.md

 A Cloudformation template that automatically creates a lambda proxy API to send text messages.

+Once the template is deployed, the API endpoint can be found in the AWS console or by running:

+        $ aws cloudformation describe-stacks --stack-name newMessageMeStack

+and finding the "outputs" section.
-Once the template is deployed, check API gateway deployments for the endpoint URL.
-The http POST request body passed to the URL is texted to the provided phone number.
+Any http POST request body passed to this endpoint will be forwarded to the provided phone number.

 The form of the API endpoint is: https://{ID}.execute-api.us-east-1.amazonaws.com/{NAME}/message